ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

             return isCereal;
         }

-The method first converts the input crop name to lowercase to ensure case-insensitive comparisons.
+In more detail, the method ``AllowsSowing`` first converts the input crop name to lowercase to ensure case-insensitive comparisons.
 It then checks if the proposed crop is a cereal (sorghum or wheat) or a legume (mungbean or chickpea).
 If the crop is neither, an exception is thrown indicating an unknown crop.
 The method then evaluates the previous two grown crops: